MstXy/in-context-learning/README.md

     unzip models.zip
     ```

 4. To evaluate, use `eval.ipynb`, each step is already in the notebook.
+> **Note**: all metrics have already been computed by the end of each training, so we removed `state.pt` in the folder to save space.

 5. To train, in `conf/wandb.yaml`, provide wandb user name for `entity`.
 Then for different task, run: